Climate Change Concentration

 The concentration is limited to 15 students per class year.
 Sophomores, juniors and Ada Comstock Scholars are encouraged to apply.
 Selection of concentrators is based on academic performance, intentionality and commitment, and diversity of the cohort.

-- ENV 100 Environment and Sustainability: Notes from the Field (1 credit/fall)
+- ENV 100 Environment and Sustainability: Notes from the Field (1 credit/offered each year)

 The gateway course may be taken prior to admittance to the concentration.